-Access Ownership helps disabled people to purchase a home that meets their needs under a similar arrangement to Shared Ownership.
+Access Ownership helps people with disabilities purchase a home that meets their needs under a similar arrangement to shared ownership.

 Under the scheme, you own a share (between 25 and 75%) in a property and Horizon owns the rest.
-You then pay a monthly rent, known as an occupancy charge, to Horizon on the remainder.
+You then pay an occupancy charge to Horizon on the remainder.

 How does Access Ownership work?

-- you or a member of your household are disabled and receive Disability Living Allowance (DLA) and
+- you or a member of your household should have a disability and receive Disability Living Allowance (DLA); and

-- you need to move to a home that is more suitable for your needs as a disabled person than where you live now
+- you need to move to a home that is more suitable for your needs as a disabled person than where you live now; or

-- or you are risk of having to move out of a home that is suitable for your needs as a disabled person
+- you are at risk of having to move out of a home that is suitable for your needs as a disabled person.

-Please note: This is not a Government scheme; it is Horizon’s own scheme operated without any Government subsidy.
-A limited fund is agreed each year from Horizon’s own resources, once you are accepted for the scheme, purchases proceed on a first come first served basis.
+The Access Ownership scheme is operated by Horizon without any government subsidy.
+A limited fund is agreed each year from Horizon’s own resources.
+Once you are accepted for the scheme, purchases proceed on a first come, first served basis.

 For more information about the scheme please call Horizon on 0330 303 0089 or visit its website.